Stephen Fry: 2009–2014: Return to theatre and documentaries

+Since August 2008, he has presented Fry's English Delight, a series on BBC Radio 4 about the English language.
+As of 2021, it has been running for ten series and 37 episodes.
+In the 2009 series of I'm Sorry I Haven't a Clue, Fry was one of a trio of hosts replacing Humphrey Lyttelton (the others being Jack Dee and Rob Brydon).
+Fry was offered a role in Valkyrie, but was unable to participate.
 In May 2009, Fry unveiled The Dongle of Donald Trefusis, an audiobook series following Donald Trefusis (a fictional character from Fry's novel The Liar and from the BBC Radio 4 series Loose Ends), set over 12 episodes.
 After its release, it reached No. 1 on the UK Album Chart list.
 Ultimately however only three episodes were released, the rest with the note 'exact release date pending'.
 Fry's use of the word "luvvie" (spelled "lovie" by Fry), in The Guardian on 2 April 1988, is given by the Oxford English Dictionary as the earliest recorded use of the word as a humorous synonym for "actor".
 Fry was, at one time, slated to adapt A Confederacy of Dunces by John Kennedy Toole for the big screen.

-Other work

-In 2011, Fry appeared on Kate Bush's album 50 Words for Snow, featuring on the title track where he recites a list of surreal words to describe snow.
+In 2009, Fry provided the voice of St Peter for Liberace, Live From Heaven by Julian Woolford at London's Leicester Square Theatre.
+In 2010, having learned some Irish for the role, he filmed a cameo role in Ros na Rún, an Irish-language soap opera broadcast in Ireland, Scotland and the US.